zephyrtronium/bwst/README.markdown

 These rotations are not sorted according to the usual lexicographical order.
 In particular, strings of different lengths are compared as if both are repeated infinitely.
 A shorter length to compare is each word repeated as many times as the other has characters.
-Even shorter is to compare them with indices modulus the lengths until either one is determined lesser or both are repeated at least once.
-See function CyclicLess at sort.go:10.
+Even shorter is to compute the LCM of the lengths of those words and to make up to that many comparisons.

 So, if we sort the rotations, we get: